octoenergy/public-conventions/patterns.md

 Think of these modules as the _public_ API of the `$subcategory` of the domain.

+Sometimes it isn't obvious what the "category" of a function is.
+Use these
+rules-of-thumb:

+- For functions in a `queries` package, use the category defined by the type of object being _returned_.
+For example, if your function returns `Account`s, package it in `octoenergy.domain.accounts.queries`.

+- For functions in an `operations` package, use the category defined by the type of primary object being passed in (or _operated_ on).
+That is, if your function adds a new `MeterPoint` to a `Property`, package it in `octoenergy.domain.properties.operations` as the `Property` instance is the primary object in this scenario.

 ### Application layer conventions

 The application layer contains "use-cases" which are journeys or actions that